skabashnyuk/kubsrv/README.md

 ```

-## How to add new ChePlugin
+## How to add new CheFeature
-1. Add CheMata.yaml to folder like this ```https://github.com/skabashnyuk/che-registry/tree/master/org/eclipse/che/che-theia-github/0.0.1```
+1. Add CheFeature to folder like this ```https://github.com/skabashnyuk/che-registry/tree/master/org/eclipse/che/che-theia-github/0.0.1```
    Where path consructed with name and version and dots in name replaces with slashes.
-2. CheFeature.yaml in same folder
-3. Add Theia plugin in same folder
+2. Add Theia plugin in same folder
-4. Add CheService in same folder if needed.
+3. Add CheService in same folder if needed.
 Like this ```https://github.com/skabashnyuk/che-registry/blob/master/org/eclipse/che/theia-ide/0.0.1/CheService.yaml```

-## TODO
- - [ ] Return latest version of all plugins.
-Now all plugins will be returned
- - [ ] Plugins pagination.